-The Engineering program prepares students to transfer to a four-year institution to purse a Bachelor of Science degree in Engineering.
+The Engineering program prepares students to transfer to a four-year institution to pursue a Bachelor of Science degree in Engineering.
 The first four semesters of classes are similar in the various engineering fields.
 Students must work closely with a success coach or advisor to select the best options for a successful transition to the selected four-year institution.
+An articulation agreement facilitates the transfer of the Associate of Science degree to the Bachelor's degree in Biological and Agricultural Engineering at Texas A&M University.